kjgarza/oxypogon/outputs/workout_explanation.md

 ### 3. Kettlebell Sumo Deadlift High Pulls (15 reps)

 - **Technique Steps:**
-    - Stand with your feet wider than shoulder-width apart, kettlebell on the ground between your feet.
-Hinge at your hips to grab the kettlebell with both hands.
-Stand up, pulling the kettlebell up along your body, leading with your elbows until it’s at chest height.
+    - Stand with your feet wider than shoulder-width apart, toes slightly pointed out, and the kettlebell on the ground between your feet.
+    - Hinge at your hips to grab the kettlebell with both hands.
+    - Drive through your heels, extending your hips and knees while pulling the kettlebell up to your chin, keeping your elbows high.
+    - Lower the kettlebell back to the ground in a controlled manner.

 - **Form Tips:**
-    - Keep your back flat and chest up as you hinge.
+    - Keep your back flat and core engaged during the lift.
-    - Ensure your elbows are higher than your wrists at the top of the movement.
+    - Ensure your elbows stay above the kettlebell as you pull it up.

 - **Scaling/Modifications:**
-    - Use a lighter kettlebell if you’re new to this movement.
+    - Use a lighter kettlebell or perform the movement without weight to focus on technique.
-    - If kettlebells aren’t available, you can substitute with dumbbells or perform a standard deadlift.
+    - If you’re unfamiliar with the movement, practice the deadlift first before adding the high pull.

 ### 4. Ring Rows (10 reps)

 - **Technique Steps:**
-    - Set the rings at a height where you can comfortably reach them.
-Grab the rings and lean back, keeping your body straight.
-Pull your chest towards the rings while keeping your elbows close to your body.
+    - Set the rings to a height that allows you to pull yourself up comfortably.
+    - Grab the rings and lean back, keeping your body straight and your feet on the ground.
+    - Pull your chest towards the rings, squeezing your shoulder blades together, then lower back down.

 - **Form Tips:**
-    - Maintain a straight line from your head to your heels.
+    - Keep your body in a straight line from head to heels.
-    - Squeeze your shoulder blades together at the top of the movement.
+    - Avoid letting your hips sag or your shoulders round forward.

 - **Scaling/Modifications:**
-    - If rings are too challenging, you can perform inverted rows on a bar or use a TRX strap.
+    - If ring rows are too challenging, you can perform inverted rows on a barbell or use a TRX strap.
-    - Adjust the angle of your body to make it easier or harder.
+    - Alternatively, you can do bent-over rows with a light dumbbell.

 ## Loading and Rep-Modification Options

 - **Sweat:**
-    - Row/Ski: Moderate pace, focus on form.
+    - Row/Ski: 2:00
-    - Box Step-ups: 16” box for women, 8” for men.
+    - Box Step-ups: 16/8
-    - Kettlebell: 12kg/8kg.
+    - Kettlebell: 16kg/8kg
-    - Ring Rows: Feet on the ground for assistance.
+    - Ring Rows: 8 reps

 - **Train:**
-    - Row/Ski: Steady pace, aim for consistent splits.
+    - Row/Ski: 3:00
-    - Box Step-ups: 20” box for women, 12” for men.
+    - Box Step-ups: 20 reps
-    - Kettlebell: 16kg/12kg.
+    - Kettlebell: 20kg/12kg
-    - Ring Rows: Standard height, focus on full range of motion.
+    - Ring Rows: 10 reps

 - **Compete:**
-    - Row/Ski: Push for max effort.
+    - Row/Ski: 3:00
-    - Box Step-ups: 24” box for men, 16” for women.
+    - Box Step-ups: 24/16
-    - Kettlebell: 24kg/16kg.
+    - Kettlebell: 24kg/16kg
-    - Ring Rows: Full range, no assistance.
+    - Ring Rows: 12 reps

 ### Strategy Advice

-- **Pacing:** Start with a steady pace on the row or ski, and don’t go all out right away.
-You want to maintain energy for all 6 rounds.
+- Focus on maintaining a steady pace throughout the workout.
+It’s better to keep moving consistently than to go all out and burn out early.
-- **Breaks:** Take short breaks between movements if needed, but try to keep them minimal to maintain your heart rate.
-- **Focus on Quality:** Remember, this workout is for quality, so prioritize good form over speed.
-It’s better to do fewer reps correctly than to rush through and risk injury.
+- Break up the box step-ups and kettlebell high pulls into smaller sets if needed to maintain form.
+- Remember to hydrate and listen to your body—if something feels off, don’t hesitate to modify!

 Alright team, let’s get after it!
-Remember to listen to your body, and let’s have some fun with this workout!
+Keep your form tight, pace steady, and most importantly, have fun!

 ---
-*Generated on 2025-11-02T06:07:57.820Z using AI assistance*
+*Generated on 2025-11-03T06:09:26.340Z using AI assistance*